 Success criteria should be shared with the pupils during the lesson.
 It should be specific to the skills needed to make progress in their learning and not a checklist of basic skills.
-These success criteria should be referred to throughout the lesson during analytical plenaries and during the evaluative plenary at the end of the lesson.
+The success criteria should be referred to throughout the lesson/unit during analytical plenaries and during the evaluative plenary at the end of the lesson.
 There may be occasions for the children themselves to suggest what the success criteria is in order to further involve them in the learning process.
+The marking and feedback needs to relate to the success criteria as much as possible using the methods in the school Feedback Policy.